pollycoder/pollycoder.github.io/_posts/2022-09-01-Basic-Usage-of-ROS-A .md

 ```

 > Warning:
-<mark><font color=red>Don't just copy the command from ros wiki, because the command provided didn't provide the  pubkey, if you cmd
+Don't just copy the command from ros wiki, because the command provided didn't provide the  pubkey, if you cmd
-c+v unquestioningly, you may see an error report like this when you try the next step:</font></mark>
+c+v unquestioningly, you may see an error report like this when you try the next step:
 ![ros_installation_error_key](https://raw.githubusercontent.com/pollycoder/blog_image/main/ros/ros_installation_error_key.jpeg)
 {: .prompt-danger }

 Now you can check your sources: